 Do I have to pay tax on my COVID-19 payment?

-Many people have lost their jobs or had their hours reduced as a result of the COVID-19 pandemic.
-Most people who have found themselves out of work have applied for the COVID-19 Pandemic Unemployment Payment, a weekly payment to support those who are unemployed as a result of COVID-19.
+Many people who lost their jobs or had their hours reduced as a result of the COVID-19 pandemic received the COVID-19 Pandemic Unemployment Payment.
+This is a payment to support those who lost work as a result of COVID-19.

 What many people don’t realise is that this payment is taxable, which means you may have to pay tax on this income later on.
 Whether or not you have to pay tax on it will depend on your overall income during the year.